-- (b) invite persons to present any information relating to matters referred to in paragraph (a); or - (c) commission or undertake investigations and institute performance audits. - (3) The Procurement Policy Unit may invite and receive any suggestions relating to its objects from any person or body and may include such suggestions in any programme. - (4) If, in the discharge of its functions, the Procurement Policy Unit finds that there has been a non-compliance with any provision of this Act, directives, code of procedures or guidelines made under this Act, the Minister may - - (a) refer the matter with recommendations to the appointing authority of the staff member for appropriate action; or - (b) refer any matter of non-compliance to the Namibian Police, Anti- Corruption Commission or any other competent authority for investigation, when it thinks appropriate, and must inform the public entity concerned. - (5) An appointing authority referred to in subsection (4)(a) must - - (a) within seven days of receipt, acknowledge receipt of the referral and the recommendations contemplated in that subsection; and - (b) ensure that the recommendations are attended to promptly and report progress to the Policy Unit within 30 days of receipt. - (6) A person appointed by the Minister to execute the function of the Procurement Policy Unit may be paid such remuneration, allowances for travelling and subsistence expenses incurred by him or her in the performance of his or her functions in terms of this Act, out of the funds availed for such purposes, as the Minister may determine. - (7) The Minister must report to the National Assembly the names of persons appointed to execute the functions of the Procurement Policy Unit. - (8) A person to whom a request is made under subsection (2) and who refuses or fails to comply with the request, or wilfully provides false or misleading information, commits an offence and is liable to a fine not exceeding N\$500 000 or to imprisonment for a period not exceeding 10 years, or to both such fine and such imprisonment.
+- (4) If, in the discharge of its functions, the Policy Unit finds that there has been a non-compliance with any provision of this Act, directives, code of procedures or guidelines made under this Act, the Minister may- - (a) refer the matter with recommendations to the appointing authority of the staff member for appropriate action; or - (b) refer any matter of non-compliance to the Namibian Police, Anti-Corruption Commission or any other competent authority for investigation, when it thinks appropriate, and must inform the public entity concerned.

+- (5) An appointing authority referred to in subsection (4)(a) must- - (a) within seven days of receipt, acknowledge receipt of the referral and the recommendations contemplated in that subsection; and - (b) ensure that the recommendations are attended to promptly and report progress to the Policy Unit within 30 days of receipt. - (6) A person appointed by the Minister to execute the function of the Policy Unit may be paid such remuneration, allowances for travelling and subsistence expenses incurred by him or her in the performance of his or her functions in terms of this Act, out of the funds availed for such purposes, as the Minister may determine.

+(7) The Minister must report to the National Assembly the names of persons appointed to execute the functions of the Policy Unit.

+[subsection (7) amended by section 31 of Act 3 of 2022]

+(8) A person to whom a request is made under subsection (2) and who refuses or fails to comply with the request, or wilfully provides false or misleading information, commits an offence and is liable to a fine not exceeding N\$500 000 or to imprisonment